 7 to 10 green chillies (these are thick and long green chillies that are milder than the small ones; don’t mix them with fat green chillies that we use for mirchi pakodas)

-1 tsp black sesame seed powder
+1 tbsp sesame seed powder

 1 tbsp coriander powder